Semiparametric logistic regression for inference on relative vaccine efficacy in case-only studies with informative missingness: Introduction

 For the development of vaccines against genetically diverse pathogens, ``sieve analysis" research seeks an understanding of how the protective efficacy of a vaccine depends on the genetic features of the disease-causing pathogen (Gilbert, Self, Ashby, 1998; Gilbert, Lele, Vardi, 1999; Follmann and Huang, 2018).
 Understanding differential vaccine efficacy by pathogen genotype is important for regulatory approval and public health deployment of vaccines, as well as for guiding optimization of the pathogen strains to include in vaccine constructs.
 While sieve analysis is most rigorously based on randomized, placebo-controlled vaccine efficacy trials, once highly efficacious vaccines are available, sieve analysis must often be based on non-randomized observational studies, as is the case for SARS-CoV-2, the pathogen motivating this current methodological research (Rolland and Gilbert, 2021).
 Given the rapid emergence of the SARS-CoV-2 variants, such as delta and omicron, maximally rigorous and robust statistical methods for sieve analysis of SARS-CoV-2 observational studies are needed.

-Observational study designs that could be applied to SARS-CoV-2 vaccine sieve analysis include prospective and retrospective cohort designs, test-negative case-control designs, and various case-only designs (e.g., \cite{FiremanCasesOnly,dai2018case, patel2021evaluation}) where a ``case" is infection with SARS-CoV-2 diagnosed by RNA-PCR.
+Observational study designs that could be applied to SARS-CoV-2 vaccine sieve analysis include prospective and retrospective cohort designs, test-negative case-control designs, and various case-only designs (e.g., \cite{FiremanCasesOnly,dai2018case, patel2021evaluation}) where a ``case" is infection with SARS-CoV-2 diagnosed by RNA-PCR that may also require having certain COVID-19 symptoms.
 The current research focuses on case-only designs, which, after detecting cases via surveillance, measure the case-causing genotypes and ascertain the vaccine statuses of cases.
 The typical analysis method -- multivariable logistic regression -- compares vaccination status among disease cases with two different genotypes, where the regression aims to correct for confounding of the association of vaccination status with the case-causing genotype.
-This approach has been used for vaccines for several pathogens (e.g., Verani et al., 2015) including for the ongoing Centers for Disease Control and Prevention's Emerging Infections Program Vaccine Breakthrough Project.
+This approach has been used for vaccines for several pathogens (e.g., Verani et al., 2015) including for studies conducted through the Centers for Disease Control and Prevention's Emerging Infections Program.
 Three limitations of this analysis method are: (1) confounding control is achieved through parametric modeling such that model misspecification can bias estimation; (2) informative outcome/genotype missingness can bias parameter and variance estimation; and (3) the parametric estimator can be unstable or even ill-defined in settings with high-dimensional confounders.